fowlay/gerke-decoder/README.md

 ### Decoding method

-Two different decoding methods are provided:
+Three different decoding methods are provided:

 1: Tone/silence crossings based: Dots and dashes are recognized as the signal amplitude raises above and falls below a threshold level.
+The level is adjustable with the -u option.

 2: Pattern matching: The signal is multiplied with a rectangular wave function representing a character.
 The product is integrated over the